katjaweb/running-assistant-rag/README.md

 # Get started

-Follow these steps to set up and run the Running Assistant App:
+Follow these steps to set up and run the Running Assistant App.

+Make sure you have docker and and Python 3.12 installed.
+For this project Python Version 3.12.1 and docker Version 27.5.1-1 were used.

 **Install dependencies**